bestander/ifttt-pi-pico-w-relay/README.md

 # Pico Internet Poll Relay

 A MicroPython project for Raspberry Pi Pico W that polls an internet endpoint and controls a relay based on the response, with automatic timeout and cooldown functionality.
-The system uses a Cloudflare Worker as an intermediary and can be triggered via Gmail.
+The system uses a Cloudflare Worker as an intermediary and can be triggered via Gmail or web interface.

 ## System Architecture

 ```
-Gmail -> Gmail Hook -> Cloudflare Worker -> Pico W -> Relay
+Gmail/Web UI -> Cloudflare Worker -> Pico W -> Relay
 ```

 ### Cloudflare Worker
-- Acts as a secure intermediary between Gmail triggers and the Pico W
+- Acts as a secure intermediary between triggers and the Pico W
 - Maintains the relay state
+- Provides a web interface for manual control and monitoring
+- Enforces time-based restrictions (11 PM - 7 AM EST only)
 - Endpoints:
+  - `/` - Web interface for control and monitoring
   - `/poll` - Returns current relay state ("on" or "off")
-  - `/trigger` - Receives commands from Gmail hook to change relay state
+  - `/trigger` - Receives commands to change relay state
-- No authentication required for polling, making it suitable for microcontrollers
+  - `/status` - Returns current state and system status
+  - `/history` - Returns trigger history

+### Web Interface Features
+- Real-time relay state monitoring
+- Last poll time display
+- Manual trigger button (active only during allowed hours)
+- Trigger history with timestamps and sources
+- Auto-updates every 5 seconds
+- Mobile-friendly responsive design
+- Clear indication of time restrictions

 ### Gmail Hook Integration
 - Monitor specific Gmail labels or emails